Getting Your First Facial? Here’s What You Need to KnowSeptember 29, 2022

 How Should You Care for Your Skin Post-Facial?

 “Many people ask if they can apply makeup after a facial,” says Cox.
 “The answer is yes, technically, but I encourage clients to give their skin a treat by giving it a chance to soak up the effects of the treatment.”
 With that in mind, she recommends allowing your skin to “rest” makeup-free until the following day.
+(Then, you can take a look at our ultimate makeup tutorial.)

 How Often Should You Get a Facial for Best Results?